redhat-openshift-ecosystem/community-operators-pipeline/docs/contributing-via-pr.md

 ## Test results

 Test results are located in `Checks` tab.
-Then they can be found in `Operator test` list on left side.
-Once clicked on it the summary of test will be shown.
+Then they can be found in `Operator test` list on the left side.
+Once clicked on it the summary of the test will be shown.

 ![Summary of test results](images/op_pr_tests_all_ok.png)

 There are multiple tests.
-For easy mapping different fruit names were chosen.
+For easy mapping, different fruit names were chosen.
 Look at our [testing suite](./tests-in-pr.md) for more information.
-One can see more details about tests when clicking on directly on them.
+One can see more details about tests when clicking directly on them.

 ## Test on an Openshift cluster
-For an Openshift operator (operators in `community-operators` directory), the deployment of operator is executed on an Openshift cluster via `ci/prow/deploy-operator-on-openshift`.
+For an Openshift operator (operators in `community-operators` directory), the deployment of an operator is executed on an Openshift cluster via `ci/prow/deploy-operator-on-openshift`.

 !!! note
-    The `kiwi` test does not include the deployment test on k8s cluster .
+    The `kiwi` test does not include the deployment test on k8s cluster.
 This can be forced by specifying label `test/force-deploy-on-kubernetes` in the PR.

 ## You are done
 User is done when all tests are green.
-When the PR is merged, on can follow process explained in [Release pipeline](./operator-release-process.md).
+When the PR is merged, one can follow the process explained in [Release pipeline](./operator-release-process.md).
 ## Test results failed?
-When operator tests are failing, one can see following picture
+When operator tests are failing, one can see a following picture

 ![Summary of test results when failing](images/op_pr_tests_failed.png)

-In case of failures, please have a look at logs of specific tests.
-If error is not clear to you, please ask in the PR.
+In case of failures, please have a look at the logs of specific tests.
+If an error is not clear to you, please ask in the PR.
 Maintainers will be happy to help you with it.

 ## Useful commands interacting with the pipeline
 You can post the following comment/command: